netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - enabled
           - disabled
-      - Flush all active transactions associated with a virtual server whose state transitions from UP to DOWN.
-Do not enable this option for applications that must complete their transactions.
+      - Flush all active transactions associated with a virtual server whose state transitions from UP to Do not enable this option for applications that must complete their transactions.
     * - hashlength

-        *(float)*
+        *(str)*
       -
-      - Number of bytes to consider for the hash value used in the URLHASH and DOMAINHASH load balancing methods.
+      - Number of bytes to consider for the hash value used in the URLHASH and DOMAINHASH load balancing

         Minimum value = ``1``

         Maximum value = ``4096``
     * - healththreshold

-        *(float)*
+        *(str)*
       -
       - Threshold in percent of active services below which vserver state is made down.
-If this threshold is 0, vserver state will be up even if one bound service is up.
+If this threshold is vserver state will be up even if one bound service is up.

         Minimum value = ``0``